 The reality of Christ as the Incarnate Word of God presupposes the revelation of orthodox creation theology.

-To put this bluntly, classic Darwinian and neo-Darwinian evolution is an enemy of the Church and the deposit of faith we are commanded to proclaim in the name of Christ.
+To put this bluntly, classic Darwinian and neo-Darwinian evolutionary worldviews are an enemy of the Church, and the deposit of faith we are commanded to proclaim in the name of Christ.
 Moreover, theistic evolution is nothing more than a theological surrender to the materialism of neo-Darwinian hegemony in the culture.
-It is a compromise that no faithful Catholic can make if fidelity to our Divine Master is what shapes our lives.

 With that having been said, I recently received the newly released anthology of scholarly articles critiquing the position of theistic evolution titled, Theistic Evolution: A Scientific, Philosophical, and Theological Critique.
 To be sure, Smith has already accomplished a thorough refutation of this heterodox position in his work, Theistic Evolution: The Teilhardian Heresy, but this anthology is a welcome systematic dismantling of the most fundamental pillars of an unlawful marriage between Darwin and Jerusalem.